GoogleCloudPlatform/accelerated-platforms/use-cases/model-fine-tuning-pipeline/data-preparation/gemma-it/README.md

 ### Vertex AI OpenAI endpoint variables

-- Set `REGION` to Google Cloud region to use for the Vertex AI API OpenAI endpoint calls
+- Set `VERTEX_REGION` to Google Cloud region to use for the Vertex AI API OpenAI endpoint calls

   ```
-  REGION=us-central1
+  VERTEX_REGION=us-central1
   ```

   > The Llama 3.1 on Vertex API is in preview, it is only available in `us-central1`